 Tellygunge's very NSFW original story, The Crow's Nest, ends with Lucinda Crow, along with her partner, Rachel, performing a massive Humiliation Conga upon Amanda and Helvetica that ends with the latter 2 getting a Traumatic Haircut, then put into an Unwinnable Joke Game where in theory the loser won't be humiliated on-stage.
 That humiliation is attempting to get the other to orgasm in a verymessy state, but both go out on stage anyway (where the entrance is a giant vagina), where they climax while glue and black feathers cover the victims.
 Only for the story to end on a non-lethal Bolivian Army Ending for Lucinda where Rachel gets her drunk and plans to humiliate her herself.

-Death Battle has two instances of villains triumphing over heroes; "Godzilla vs. Gamera" has Godzilla destroy Gamera during an attack on a city, and "Ryu vs. Scorpion" has Scorpion incinerating Ryu in the netherworld (more commonly known as "hell") (though this is played with as Godzilla is more of a particularly violent Anti-Hero than a true villain), while "Hulk vs. Doomsday" ends with a straight version, Doomsday delivering a savage No-Holds-Barred Beatdown to the Hulk before ripping his head off, leaving Doomsday to continue his rampage with no one to stop him.
+Death Battle has three instances of villains triumphing over heroes; "Godzilla vs. Gamera" has Godzilla destroy Gamera during an attack on a city, and "Ryu vs. Scorpion" has Scorpion incinerating Ryu in the netherworld (more commonly known as "hell") (though this is played with as both Godzilla and Scorpion are more of particularly violent Anti-Heros than true villains), while "Hulk vs. Doomsday" ends with a straight version, Doomsday delivering a savage No-Holds-Barred Beatdown to the Hulk before ripping his head off, leaving Doomsday to continue his rampage with no one to stop him.